xriver007/gigers_lstm/README.md

 2. The second one is an LSTM based autoencoder.
 First the sentence is encoded with an LSTM encoding RNN, then the state of the RNN is fed through an autoencoder, then the resulting state is given to an LSTM decoding RNN which tries to reconstruct the input sentence.
 After training the model is capable of representing the sentence to a dense code, which can be used for the mentioned applications.

 ## Code
-The code is separated to 3 parts:
+The code is separated to 4 parts:

 1. word2vec_gigers.py: reads the raw text data and creates a dictionary and the embeddings lookup table from it, using skip-gram model.

 2. gigers_dataset_to_embeddings.py: reads the raw text data and converts the words to embeddings, using the embeddings lookup table and the dictionary.

-3. lstm_gigers.py: reads the embedded sentences and trains an LSTM language model.
+3. lstm_gigers.py: reads the embedded sentences, then trains and tests the LSTM language model.

+4. lstm_autoencoder_gigers.py reads the embedded sentences, then trains and tests the LSTM autoencoder.

 ## Data
-The data is a list of music news titles, collected from different blogs.
-The processed data files are uploaded as well, completing the list of data files:
+The dataset is a list of music news titles, collected from different blogs.
+The processed data files and a trained TensorFlow session is uploaded as well, completing the list of data files:

 1. gigers_dataset.txt: raw text data of music news titles.

 2. gigers_dataset_dictionary_embedding.pickle: pickle file containing the embedding lookup table, and the dictionary necessary to embed the text data.
 This file is the output of word2vec_gigers.py

-3. gigers_dataset_embedded.pickle: the titles embedded to vectors.
+3. gigers_dataset_embedded_100.pickle: 100 titles embedded to vectors.
 This file is the output of gigers_dataset_to_embeddings.py.

+4. gigers_dataset_embedded_1000.pickle: 1000 titles embedded to vectors.
+This file is the output of gigers_dataset_to_embeddings.py.

+5. 1000_news_learned_deep.ckpt: a trained session for the LSTM autoencoder model, using 1000 news as training data.

+6. 1000_news_learned_deep.ckpt.meta meta graph for the trained session for the LSTM autoencoder model, using 1000 news as training data.

 ## Results

+### LSTM Language Model

-Here are some examples after 36000 training steps on 100 different news titles.
+Here are some examples after training the LSTM language model with 36000 training steps on 100 different news titles.

-#### Predictions at the end of the training
+#### Predictions based on some training sentences

+Supported prediction means the whole original sentence is fed to the model, to generate the prediction.
+Standalone prediction means that only the first word of the original sentence is fed into the model.

-Original sentence: <br />
+Original sentence, this is fed into the model: <br />
 flashback foo fighters cover tom pettys breakdown UNK UNK UNK UNK UNK UNK UNK UNK UNK UNK <br />
 Supported prediction: <br />
 flashback watch fighters cover tom pettys breakdown gets the diana jame$ the brent the watch the watch <br />
 Standalone prediction: <br />
 flashback watch randy travis duet with the UNK the UNK the UNK UNK UNK UNK UNK UNK

-Original sentence: <br />
+Original sentence, this is fed into the model: <br />
 kanye west miguel to appear on lordes hunger games soundtrack UNK UNK UNK UNK UNK UNK UNK <br />
 Supported prediction: <br />
 kanye west surprisingly to appear on lordes hunger games soundtrack stream his the auditioned the the kids <br />